Should I Commit? 5 Clues You’re Ready for the Next Step

 3. Look at Your Values, Not Just Your Vibes

-Chemistry is fun — but when the glitter settles, it’s your shared values that hold you together.
-Examine your alignment with honesty, family, faith, money, ambition, lifestyle, and how you manage conflict.
+Chemistry is fun and important, but it’s your shared values that hold you together.
+You need chemistry and compatibility (both) to build a relationship that lasts.
+Examine your alignment with honesty, family, faith, money, ambition, lifestyle, and your approach to conflict.

-Values aren’t about being identical.
-You don’t need a clone; you need a co-pilot to help you fly in the same direction.
-You can disagree on your favorite pizza toppings and still build a life together, but if your deepest values clash (like one of you wants to live life to the fullest, aka paycheck to paycheck, and the other is a saver, aka needs a large emergency fund or retirement plan for the future), that will eventually matter.
+Nope, values aren’t going to be identical.
+I agree, you don’t need a clone; you need a co-pilot to help you fly in the same direction.
+You can disagree on your favorite pizza toppings and still build a life together, but if your deepest values clash (like one of you wants to live life to the fullest, aka paycheck to paycheck, and the other is a saver, aka needs a large emergency fund or retirement plan for the future), that will eventually matter more than the pizza toppings.

 4. If You’re Torn Between Two People, Pause